windyScripts/dev-directory/.github/ISSUE_TEMPLATE/technical-specification.md

 Define the data model of the project, including the database schema and relationships between data entities.
 Describe how the data will be stored, accessed, and updated.

 **User Stories:**
-List the ways the user will interact with the project. e.g. "User will be able to edit events."
+List the ways the user will interact with the project. e.g. "User will be able to edit their profile."

 **Features:**
 List and describe each feature of the project, including the user story, acceptance criteria, and technical implementation details.